 MicroRhinoplasty is a new technique that cuts down on the time of the surgery and recovery drastically, taking rhinoplasty from an invasive procedure to a minor surgical procedure that most patients tolerate very well.

 Currently, the procedure is only effective for patients who have an unwanted nasal “hump” on the bridge of the nose.
 MicroRhinoplasty involves the use of a microsaw to shave down unwanted bone in the nose without stitches or general anesthesia.
 Only local anesthesia is needed during this simple office procedure, and patients can get back to normal activities within just a few days.
 The surgery takes only 5-15 minutes to complete on average, but can produce impressive results for patients.

 Traditional Rhinoplasty Surgery

 Traditional rhinoplasty is the most versatile technique for rhinoplasty, and it can help patients gain confidence or breathe better.
 Rhinoplasty does require general anesthesia and a lengthy recovery period, but it can address many different concerns, including the overall size of the nose, a deviated septum, poor nasal tip definition, or a severe nasal hump.
-Swelling can persist for 12 months or more, but the results of the surgery are permanent and can improve the overall aesthetics of the face dramatically.
+Swelling can persist for 12 months or more, but the results of the surgery can improve the overall aesthetics of the face dramatically.

 Which Technique is Right for You?